TMS for Prenatal Depression

 The TMS technique can make a noticeable difference after just a few sessions, which is important for pregnant women who only have a few months to improve their mental health before the baby arrives.

-Dr. Sunder is a leading provider of TMS for the treatment of prenatal depression.
-Dr. Sunder is well versed in the treatment of depression in pregnant women, having published several studies on the topic.
+Inland Empire TMS is a leading provider of TMS for the treatment of prenatal depression.
+Our clinical team is well versed in the treatment of depression in pregnant women, having published several studies on the topic.

-Get in touch with Dr. Sunder at Inland Empire TMS to find out more about how TMS could play a role in the treatment of prenatal depression.
+Get in touch with Inland Empire TMS to find out more about how TMS could play a role in the treatment of prenatal depression.